Captains Expectations

 - And

-remember, only the floor captain or team captain can talk to the
+remember, only the floor captain or team captain can talk

-referee –
+referee �

-other players should never initiate a discussion with the ref about
+other players should never initiate a discussion with the

 calls,

-etc. Make sure you tell your teammates
+etc. Make sure you tell your

-to funnel all such questions through the floor/team captain.
+to funnel all such questions through the floor/team

 Any Questions?